-DNR: The project investigator shall submit brief quarterly project status reports to the DNR project manager within 30 days of the end of each quarter.
+DNR: A Quality Assurance Project Plan (QAPP) may be required at the beginning of the project if the project is federally funded and involves analytical sampling.
+The project investigator shall submit brief quarterly project status reports to the DNR project manager within 30 days of the end of each quarter.
 A final report and a two-page project summary shall be submitted to the project manager within 60 days of the end of the contract period.
 The final report must contain thorough documentation of methods, all the data collected, and a discussion of how the results of the project can be used by decision makers.
+A no-cost extension is possible (up to one year), but not guaranteed and will depend on whether the funds are subject to expiration.